 90. The second way in which the NGF is to be used to provide investor protection is in the event of a dealer's insolvency.
 Proposed Division 7 provides for the use of the NGF to pay compensation or to purchase replacement property to clients of a dealer (except 'excluded persons' - see para.54 above) who suffer loss in the event of the dealer's insolvency.
-Such loss may be suffered in respect of money, securities, documents of title to securities or other property which must have been entrusted to or received by the member (or an employee thereof) in the course of or in connection with the dealer's business of dealing in securities.
+Such loss may be suffered in respect of money, securities, documents of title to securities or other property which must have been entrusted to or received by the member (or an employee thereof), a partner of a member, or a member organisation in which the member is a partner, in the course of or in connection with the dealer's business of dealing in securities.
+The property includes property so entrusted or received outside the Territory (again to be modified in respect of each scheme jurisdiction to refer to the particular jurisdiction) whether in Australia or not - see sub-s.122Q(2).
+It also includes property so entrusted or received before the commencement of the Division.